 On the right side, click the Edit button to get back to the editing screen for an individual content piece.
 Alternatively, click the drop-down button to access the Delete option.

-Besides publishing, unpublishing, and deleting content, you can also make it sticky, unsticky, promote it to the front page or remove it from there as well as save content to update its timestamp.
+Besides publishing, unpublishing, and deleting content, you can also make it sticky, promote it to the front page or remove it from there, as well as save content to update its timestamp.
 Don’t forget to click the Apply to selected items button to actually implement your changes.

-Alright, by this point in the tutorial, you should have a basic understanding of how to get around Drupal.
-If you have ever worked with a content management system or website builder before, it should be pretty familiar.
+By this point in the tutorial, you should have a basic understanding of how to get around Drupal.
 However, the system can do a lot more and be extended for any type of purpose.

-For that, you will most likely use modules.
-As mentioned, these are little programs that can add all sorts of features and functionality to your Drupal site.
-The core software comes with a bunch of them that you can find under Extend.
+For that, you will use modules.
+These are programs that add all sorts of features and functionality to your Drupal site.
+The core software comes with many of them that you can find under Extend.

 Not all of the modules will be installed and active by default.
 To change that, simply tick the box in front and then scroll down and hit Install.
 The CMS will then take care of the rest.